 Here is a screen shot showing the results:

 Ok, so let’s look at a Folder diff of a fairly large chunk of Flex source for a grocery cart (from one of my training books).

 I first modified the options by selecting Show SubFolders (Recursively) and Show Details.
 The recursive part is important to me as I have used diff tools which made you navigate into a folder to see the differences in that folder then you had to navigate out – pain!

 File compare window is basically two files opened to editor into two horizontal panes.
-Editing allows user to easily do small changes without need to open files to other editor or development environment.
+Editing allows user to easily do small changes without need to open files in other editor or development environment.